 Against this bucolic backdrop, the Central Coast faces multiple, intertwined challenges of ecosystem degradation, economic inequality, and social divisions, exacerbated by climate threats.
-The CA Fourth California Climate Change Assessment has identified climate-induced threats for the central coast that range from sea level rise to heavy precipitation events, temperature increase, increased wildfire, drought, and decreasing snowpack and water supply.
+The CA Fourth California Climate Change Assessment has identified climateinduced threats for the central coast that range from sea level rise to heavy precipitation events, temperature increase, increased wildfire, drought, and decreasing snowpack and water supply.

 Climate change is already driving more intense and prolonged drought, wildfires, and extreme storms and heatwaves in the state and region, sometimes in rapid succession with compounding and cascading impacts on our landscapes and communities.
-Climate change also acts as a threat multiplier to the existing societal stressors of poverty, racism, public health, housing crises, harsh working conditions, soaring costs of living, unsustainable resource use, and aging infrastructure.
-These challenges are intensified by ongoing population and land development pressures, as increasing numbers of people are drawn to the region's many amenities and appealing coastal lifestyle.
+Climate change also acts as a threat multiplier to existing societal stressors of poverty, racism, public health, and housing crises, harsh working environments, soaring costs of living, unsustainable resource use, and aging infrastructure.
+These challenges are intensified by ongoing population and land development pressures, as increasing numbers of people are drawn to the region's many amenities and appealing life-style.

-These myriad issues are straining our institutions and sparking a reexamination of our values.
-Taken together, these threats present unprecedented challenges as the region works to transition to a future that is simultaneously lower carbon and with more resilient and equitable communities, while preserving the natural and cultural resources found abundantly here.
-This new vision for the Central Coast necessitates new creative and collaborative approaches to solve our most intractable systemic problems.
+These myriad issues are straining our institutions and sparking a re-examination of our values.
+Taken together, these threats present unprecedented challenges as the region works to transition to a future that is simultaneously lower carbon, more equitable, and with more resilient communities, while preserving the natural and cultural resources found so abundantly here.
+A new vision for an equitable, resilient central coast necessitates new creative and collaborative approaches to solve our most intractable systemic problems.